MPetta/shinyMap_recText/README.md

 # shinyMap_textAnalysis_recipes
-Interactive map built in Shiny for deployment on AWS instance of ubuntu shiny server.
+Interactive map built with Shiny for deployment on AWS instance of ubuntu shiny server.